ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 After grouping and selecting data, we can read individual attributes such as the filename by looping over variables (line 88-92).
 Following this, we see the use of the function ``compute_diagnostic`` (line 93).
-Let's have a look at the defenition of this function at line 39 where the analyses on the data is done.
+Let's have a look at the defenition of this function in line 39 where the analyses on the data is done.

 Here, ``compute_diagnostic`` uses
 [Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read data